datakind/student-success-tool/src/student_success_tool/reporting/templates/model-card-TEMPLATE.md

 ### Overview
 - The model predicts the risk of {outcome_variable_section} within {timeframe_section} based on student, course, and academic data.
-- The model makes this prediction when the student has completed {checkpoint}.
+- The model makes this prediction when the student has completed {checkpoint_section}.
 - Developed by DataKind in {current_year}, Model Version {version_number}
 - If there are questions or concerns about the model, you can contact education@datakind.org or your client success manager.